-• PreInternet01 3 hours ago
+• PreInternet01 a year ago

 > The rest of the "Extended BIOS Parameter Block" looks like it isn't relevant data, like the volume label or the volume's serial number